Virtual cycles of gauged Witten equation: Invariance of the Correlation Function

-The above theorem is referred to as the bifurcation or wall-crossing formula.
-The remaining of this paper is devoted primarily to proving this theorem.
-This most difficult part of the proof is the construction of a virtual chain over a universal moduli space \eqref{eqn43} below, as outlined in the remaining of this section.
-Because of the appearance of soliton solutions for the non-strongly regular perturbation $P_j^0$, the universal moduli space is not compact.
+The above theorem is referred to as the bifurcation or wall-crossing formula, which will be proved in the companion paper \cite{Tian_Xu_4}.
+Here we briefly explain the proof.
+One needs to construct a virtual fundamental chain over a universal moduli space fibred over $[\iota_-, \iota_+]$ parametrizing the path of perturbations.
+Because of the appearance of soliton solutions for the non-strongly regular perturbation $P_{\iota_0}$, the universal moduli space is not compact.
 One can compactify it by adding soliton solutions.
-When constructing the virtual chain, an important fact is that non-BPS soliton solutions are interior points and BPS soliton solutions are boundary points of the universal moduli space.
-This phenomenon already appeared in \cite{FJR3} in Landau-Ginzburg A-model.
+Moreover, when constructing the virtual chain, an important fact is that non-BPS soliton solutions are interior points and BPS soliton solutions are boundary points of the universal moduli space.
 This is why the counting of BPS solitons appears in the wall-crossing formula.
-The construction of virtual orbifold atlas and the virtual chain of the universal moduli space occupies Sections \ref{section5}, \ref{section6} and \ref{section7}.

-There is another step we need to consider in order to derive Theorem \ref{thm46}.
-On one hand, the moduli space of BPS soliton solutions for $P_j^0$ is not the product of two moduli spaces, due to our way of perturbing the gauged Witten equation.
-On the other hand, the BPS solitons are not contained in the hypersurface $Q_j^{a_j}$, but are gradient lines of the Lagrange multiplier $\wt{W}_j$.
-To identify the contribution of BPS soliton solutions, we need to carry out another homotopy argument.
-This is done in Section \ref{section8}.
+This is the same situation happening in Hamiltonian Floer theory when one has time-independent Hamiltonians and almost complex structures, and this phenomenon also appeared in \cite{FJR3} in the case of Landau--Ginzburg theory.